Visual Arts Section

 The work of the Visual Arts Section devotes itself to all fields and methods in connection with the visual arts.
 We strive to understand art creations of the past, the present in contemporary art and to discover the potential for the future.
 We would also like to exchange views on the current worldwide art scene.
 We see the basis for our discussions and future developments, not only in Rudolf Steiner’s artistic impulses but also in his successors’ and their suggestions going back to the beginning of the 20th century.
 The section's work focusses especially on the interest and the deepening of a spiritually responsible practice of art.
 We aim at realisation by organising conferences, courses, workshops, retreats, networks, reciprocal visits, exhibitions, presentations, contacts to museums and galleries, training and further education.
 The Section cultivates collaboration with the other Sections at the Goetheanum.

 Christiane Haid will lead the visual arts section till 2025 together with a team responsible for the individual departments of the Section.
-Architecture is represented by Pieter van der Ree and Yaike Dunselman, sculpture by Barbara Schnetzler until May 2023 and will be continued by Ulrikke Stokholm.
+Architecture is represented by Pieter van der Ree and Yaike Dunselman, sculpture by Ulrikke Stokholm with Lucie Gmünder.
+Painting is represented by Christiane Haid and Angèle Ruchti.
 Christiane Haid is responsible for the coordination of all the other fields of interest within the Section as well as for the exhibition activities.
 In our regular team meetings we exchange views and devote our mutual attention to the questions and concerns of our colleagues in the field of fine arts.
 One of our main issues will be to maintain contact with artists and architects who wish to work out of anthroposophy and want to share and discuss whatever comes up in their artistic creation and practice.
 At the same time we turn to anthroposophy to find the answers that contribute to artistic life.
 So one of our aims will be to deepen our work on the artistic foundations Rudolf Steiner and his successors laid and present this impulse to a wider public and at the same time we see our entry point to working together is to come to a mutual understanding of contemporary architecture and artistic expression.

 Nicolas Gadacz